 Director of Philanthropy

-Erica has worked in the arts for more than a decade, in broad range of roles including curator, author, gallery manager and exhibitions manager.
-She was a Peace Corps Volunteer in Ghana and taught art in schools both overseas and in the US.
-Most recently she was the Director of Development at Seneca Family of Agencies.
+Erica has worked in the arts for more than a decade in the San Francisco Bay Area and New York.
+Working at organizations such as the Museum of the African Diaspora, International Arts & Artists, and Art Resource, she has worked in a range of roles including curator, gallery manager, exhibitions manager, and development director.
+She was a Peace Corps Volunteer in Ghana and taught art in secondary schools both overseas and in the US.
+Erica is a graduate of the University of Arizona and Columbia University.

 Everyday Bay Area Program Manager